Seagate/cortx/doc/CORTX_Hackathon.rst

 CORTX Hackathon
 ==================

 The first CORTX hackathon was conducted recently.
-To know more about this splendid event, please click `here <First_Hackathon.rst>`_.
+To learn more about this splendid event, please click `here <First_Hackathon.rst>`_.